GeneSysElektronik/adma_ros_driver/README.md

         - POI's are now integrated as a object list and can be accessed by their index

 ## Debugging
-For easily testing the parsing part without connecting to a real ADMA device, it also contains a `data_server` that sends a fixed version-based UDP packet.
+It is possible to test the ROS Driver without connecting to a real ADMA device by using the integrated 'data_server' to send a fixed version-based UDP packet.

-To work with it, simply use:
+For using the server, refer to:
 3. source workspace and launch
 ```bash
 . install/setup.bash